TritonDataCenter/sdc-ur-agent/README.md

 simply to indicate, "Hey\!
 I have started up and am ready to be told what to do".

-At this point, the headnode will take note that this new node exists and willk now a little bit about its configuration.
+At this point, the headnode will take note that this new node exists and will know a little bit about its configuration.

 From this point on the headnode can use Ur for setting up the server, reading configuration etc.